Alex313031/thorium/docs/FAQ.md

  or something privately relayed to me as per the [SECURITY.md](https://github.com/Alex313031/thorium/blob/main/SECURITY.md) file), I try my best to fix/update it and get releases out as soon as possible.
 Another thing that people keep suggesting is to use some kind of CI build service.
-This wouldn't help with the rebasing/development time, and because of the amount of resources needed to compile Thorium, there are no services that I am aware of that have a free tier with hardware capable of the compilation.
+This wouldn't help with the rebasing/development time, and because of the amount of resources needed to compile Thorium, there are no services that I am aware of that have a free tier with hardware capable of doing the compilation.
 Again, this comes down to money and is prohibitively expensive.

 __<a id="4"></a>4.
 Q: Why isn't Thorium UnGoogled?__
  __A:__ Thorium integrates many patches from UnGoogled Chromium (see [PATCHES.md](https://github.com/Alex313031/thorium/blob/main/docs/PATCHES.md)), but one of the project